Category

 If you’ve ever tried to stream a movie while traveling, you know the headache of finding a speedy, open, secure internet connection in an unfamiliar place.
 Nobody is more aware of this vulnerable connectivity than cyber criminals.

 The security of public wifi access points in airports, hotels, and restaurants can be a guessing game.
-There are, however, guidelines to help your people maintain a safe connection to their vital internet-based resources.
+However, guidelines exist to help your people maintain a safe connection to their vital internet-based resources.

 Strategy: First of all, loop in your IT department when making your travel plans.
 Since they’re familiar with the configuration of your company’s internal network and devices, they’ll be able to offer tailored advice.
 These tips can guide your efforts: